 Dave and I have a hard and fast rule when traveling.
-We never give money to beggars.
+We rarely give money to beggars.
 But the sheer amount of beggars in India can feel overwhelming.
 How can you as a traveler ignore it?
 How can a person not give to a man that is crawling on the ground because his legs are paralyzed, or give to an old man with a deformed foot limping through the streets?

 Beggars in India and the Guilt of Travel

 Usually, we don’t give to beggars when traveling because we feel that giving to beggars only contributes to a begging society.
 That giving money to people perpetuates the problem.

 If tourists keep giving people money just because they ask, how will they ever have the ambition to try to make a better life for themselves?

 I stuck to this rule but felt that it was often the wrong decision.
 There were times when I found myself sobbing because I felt helpless.
 I didn’t know how to help the beggars and didn’t know if anyone truly needed the money or if they were just part of a crime ring.

 Does it make a Difference to Give Money?

 If I gave beggars in India money, would my 50 or 100 rupees really make a difference to them or would it merely help to ease my conscience allowing me to go on with my day guilt-free?
 At the same time, who couldn’t use a few extra Rupees?

 On one hand, who couldn’t use a few extra rupees, on the other is getting money from begging a positive thing?